-Creating awareness about the ETDS and communicating the long-term vision and the expected benefits of participating in the data space are key to engaging and maintaining a critical mass of ETDS users.
-Furthermore, the rate upon which the ETDS is adopted by the tourism sector will be based upon:
+Creating awareness about the ETDS and communicating the long-term vision and the expected benefits of participating in the data space are crucial to engaging and maintaining a critical mass of ETDS users.
+During the wide consultations with European tourism experts lack of understanding for how the ETDS works, a clear goal of the project and expected benefits were emphasized as the most critical barriers for joining the data space initiative.